 These types are used to specify information about persons.
-Person contains the information about a person, Personal-Flags contains flags set by the user and Priv-Bits contains the person's privileges.
+Person contains the information about a person, Personal-Flags contains flags set by the user and Priv-Bits contains the person's privileges (see Section 1.6 [Security], page 8).

 The fields of Person are